Manage Your Schedule

 You can choose to take a class for no credit, also known as auditing a class.
 Classes taken as audits are not counted as completed academic credit, but they will be reflected on your grade report and on your transcript as “NC” (no credit).
 Audit classes are excluded from consideration for official IU certification purposes.

 Sorry!
-Kelley School of Business classes are not available for audit enrollment.
+Kelley School of Business and Spanish classes are not available for audit enrollment.

 As always, it's important to remember that each school and degree program have different requirements and policies.
 If you're interested in pursuing this option, you should talk to your advisor about the possibility and check the policies for your school or program.

 If you are not taking any classes for credit, you can register as an audit-only student on or after the first day of classes.
-You’ll need to get a Memorandum for Course Audit signed by each course department and return it to Student Central on Union.
+You’ll need to complete some paperwork, get a signature by each department for each course you wish to audit, and submit the forms online to Student Central on Union.
+Go to the Contact Us link and select the request option Audit All Class(es) for the required paperwork and additional instructions.

 For an estimate of tuition expenses for audit-only enrollment, see the Office of the Bursar's Tuition Estimator.
 Under the Level dropdown, be sure to select "Auditing (no credit)".